univention/univention-corporate-server/doc/changelog/index.rst

 Univention S4 Connector
 =======================

-* SQLite databases used by the S4 Connector were world readable.
+* :program:`SQLite` databases used by the :program:`S4 Connector` were world readable.
 This has been changed (:uv:bug:`57453`).

-* The S4-Connector used to skip synchronizing a move operation, if the moved object is already present in its DN cache.
+* The :program:`S4 Connector` used to skip synchronizing a move operation, if the moved object was already present in its DN cache.
 This could result in the unwanted deletion of objects during a sub-tree rename (:uv:bug:`57510`).

 .. _changelog-win-adc: